serverless/examples/aws-node-rest-api-with-dynamodb/README.md

 ## Deploy

-In order to deploy the you endpoint simply run
+In order to deploy the endpoint simply run

 ```bash
 serverless deploy